 Don’t Drink Your Calories

 The days some designer coffee drinks take up a huge percentage of the recommended daily calories for an average person.
 Sugary sodas and sweetened teas are bad as well.
-Stick with water.
+Stick with water or these healthy water alternatives.
 If plain water is not your thing, add a squeeze of fresh fruit or drink flavored seltzer.
 A smoothie can make for a good meal replacement or snack, but not as a beverage.

 Stop endlessly snacking